Your Guide to Recreating Elements of the Interstellar Demo for WordPress

 You can access the presets by selecting Load in the Layout Manager.

-The first thing you will need to do in order to set your front page apart as it appears in the demo is to create a Home outline which is commonly referred to in WordPress as a Style Override.
-This can be done by navigating to Components > Gantry 5 Themes and finding the theme you wish to create a new outline based in.
-Once you have done this, you can select the blue Configure button and then navigate to Outlines.
-This page gives you a quick overview of any configurations for this theme.
+The first thing you will need to do in order to set your front page apart as it appears in the demo is to create a setting outline.
+This can be done by navigating to Admin -> Interstellar Theme -> Outlines and selecting the + icon.

 Interstellar has its own built-in Menu Editor which takes full advantage of WordPress's menu system, taking your WordPress menus and enhancing them before passing them to visitors on the front end.
 Any changes made in the Menu Editor will only affect the way it appears to the visitor, and not the way WordPress sees or uses it.